TheDuckWithAMonocle/dwm/README.md

 ## Autostarting

 This fork has the autostarting patch implemented.
 Just add ~/.dwm/autostart.sh and insert the programs you want to start on bootup in the file.

+## Where did you get that background?

+I stole it from a redditor.
+No more questions, please.